---

 ```

-Let's visualize the prediction intervals for the first two months of the test period.
-The shaded band shows the 95% interval around each point forecast.
+Visualize the intervals for the first two months of the test period — the shaded band is the 95% interval around each point forecast.

 ```{python}